arffsaad/shopeeautocoin/README.md

 # SHOPEE AUTO COIN COLLECTION V1.0

-* This program helps the you to collect shopee coins everyday at your preferred time of choosing.
+* This program helps you to collect shopee coins everyday at your preferred time of choosing.
 This can be set during first time setup.

 ### UPDATE V1.0:
 The script now uses its own data-directory, copied from localappdata.
 Now the script can run regardless of any chrome window currently running.